 Input : A randomly generated database(with the help of torch library)

 Output : tensor(0.0005)

-First of all, we create a random database with the help of torch library then we defined two functions get_parallel_db and get_parallel_dbs for linear and parallel databases.
-Now we defined sensitivity function then we measured the difference between each parallel DB’s query result and the query result for the entire database and then calculated the max value (which was 1).
+First of all, we create a random database with the help of the torch library then we defined two functions get_parallel_db and get_parallel_dbs for linear and parallel databases.
+Now we defined the sensitivity function then we measured the difference between each parallel DB’s query result and the query result for the entire database and then calculated the max value (which was 1).
 This value is called “sensitivity”.